 Truth: As long as you keep all builders busy all the time, you’re going to reach maxed regardless of time.
 This is something rushers excel at, because we treat “builder time” as the most valuable resource in the game and try to maximize it.

 3) Since it takes the exact same amount of time to upgrade, you gain no time by rushing

-Counter: A maxer will stay in TH8 for longer time and eventually have idle builders while working on heroes.
+Truth: A maxer will stay in TH9 for longer time and eventually have idle builders while working on heroes.
 In fact, it is impossible for a maxer to finish TH9 heroes without finishing defenses unless they deliberately leave idle builders.

 4) Loot penalty

 Truth: The very definition of loot penalty has been twisted by misguided players such that people think that loot is automatically worse when you upgrade your town hall.
 If that is the case, why does TH9 get more loot per raid than TH3-5?
 Why do people say DE is better in TH10/11 if “loot penalty” is real?
 Loot penalty only applies if you’re hitting a lower TH level, and if you’re farming correctly you won’t really need to hit down for massive collector loot.